-An AI organization intends to employ machine learning and data science tools and techniques to automate and/or enhance its manual or rule based businesses processes.
-This would help that organization to improve efficiency, reduce cost and scale the business.
-These days most organizations are working to transform themselves into AI organizations, mainly due to recent advances in machine learning methods, cheaper compute and storage and digitization of businesses processes.
+AI organization is an organization that intends to employ machine learning and data science to automate and enhance its manual or rule-based business processes.
+AI helps organizations to improve efficiency, reduce cost, and scale the business.
+These days most organizations are working to transform themselves into AI organizations, mainly due to recent advances in machine learning methods, cheaper compute and storage, and digitization of business processes.
 The entire ecosystem has arrived at a point where this transformation is not a choice but has become a necessity to stay both relevant and competitive in years to come.

-It is very important for an organization to adapt design thinking during the process of AI transformation.
-Design thinking is about taking enough time to understand the organization's existing state, future business trends and potential areas of AI application.
-Design thinking is opposite of jumping directly to the solution without considering future use cases, integration options, talent and deployment infrastructure.
+An organization needs to adapt to design thinking during the process of transformation.
+Design thinking is about taking enough time to understand the organization's existing state, future business trends, and identifying potential areas of AI application.
+Design thinking is the opposite of jumping directly to the solution without considering future use cases, integration options, talent needs, and deployment infrastructure.

-- Did you envisioned any other anomaly detection use case in your organization?
-Video stream events, cellphone call streams, Wi-Fi service events, etc.
+- Could there be any future anomaly detection use case in your organization?
+Video stream events, cellphone call streams, or Wi-Fi service events.

-- Have you checked for any off the shelve method?
-There may be solutions out there and you only need to bring your data to it.
-You may not need to reinvent the wheel over next few months.
+- Are there any off-the-shelf anomaly detection methods?
+There may be some solutions out there, and we only need to bring your data to it.
+You may not need to reinvent the wheel over the next few months.

-There is a very good book on Software Design by John Ousterhout.
-Though the book's focus is software development and programming but it equally applies to data science and machine learning solutions development in AI organization.
+There is an excellent book on Software Design by John Ousterhout.
+Though the book's focus is software development and programming, but it equally applies to data science and machine learning solutions development in AI organizations.
 In the book, John has rightly talked about strategic and tactical programming.
-In context of an AI organization, we can thinking about both terms as strategic AI thinking and tactical AI thinking.
+In the context of an AI organization, we can think about both terms as strategic AI thinking and tactical AI thinking.

 Strategic AI Thinking

-It doesn't just focus on a working solution, which may bring unnecessary complexities in order to get the job done quickly, but also comes with a great end to end solution design.
-In nutshell, the primary goal is to come up with an effective solution which works for the organization in long term.
+It doesn't just focus on a working solution, which may bring unnecessary complexities to get the job done quickly, but also comes with a compelling end-to-end solution design.
+In a nutshell, the primary goal is to come up with a practical solution that works for the organization in the long term.
 This thinking would require an organization to invest 15-20% extra time in planning, brainstorming, coordination, and research.

 Tactical AI Thinking

 Tactical thinking is short-sighted and focused on solving the problem as quickly as possible without considering long term implications as this thinking doesn't plan for the future.
-To get the task done, it would introduces a lots of unnecessary complexities and dependencies, which would become roadblock for future upgrades, extensions of solution, knowledge transferability tec.
+To get the task done, it would introduce a lot of unnecessary complexities and dependencies, which would become a roadblock for future upgrades, extensions of solution, knowledge transferability tec.